hairywelly/StormMultilangCSharp/README.md

 **Righteous fist pump**

-And because I’m kind I’ll let you into a secret, it supports multiple languages for its spouts and bolts.
+And because I’m kind I’ll let you into a secret, it supports multiple languages for it's spouts and bolts.

 Someone pass me a cushion!

 The multilang protocol basically fires up a shell application and uses stdin stdout to do stuff… This protocol has official implementations (as of writing this for python, ruby and a few others)